sjyk/dse-notes/1-systems/0-intro.md

 ## Data Science Life Cycle
 First, it is important to understand the *data life cycle*--- the stages that a particular unit of data goes through from its initial generation or capture to its analysis:

-- Generation: Data comes into an organization, usually through data entry, acquisition from an external source or signal reception, such as transmitted sensor data.
+- Generation: Data comes into an organization through data entry, acquisition from an external source or signal reception, such as transmitted sensor data.

 - Exchange: The data are processed prior to its use to match the format desired by the analysts downstream.
 Data are extracted , transformed, and formatted appropriately.
 In this stage, data errors or bugs are often identified and fixed.